Tamil Nadu Legislative Assembly: Origin

-The first Legislature of any kind to be established in Madras was the Madras Legislative Council in 1861.
+The first legislature of any kind to be established in Madras was the Madras Legislative Council in 1861.
 First established as a non-representative advisory body, it saw the introduction of elected members in 1892.
-The Indian Councils Act 1909 (popularly called as "Minto-Morley Reforms"), officially introduced indirect election of members to the Council.
-In 1919, direct elections were introduced with the introduction of Diarchy under the Government of India Act 1919.
-Between 1920–1937, the Legislative Council was a unicameral legislature for the Madras Presidency.
-The Government of India Act 1935 abolished diarchy and created a bicameral legislature in the Madras province.
-The Legislature consisted of the Governor and two Legislative bodies – a Legislative Assembly and a Legislative Council.
+The Indian Councils Act 1909 (popularly called the "Minto-Morley Reforms") officially introduced indirect election of members to the Council.
+In 1919, direct elections were introduced with the introduction of diarchy under the Government of India Act 1919.
+Between 1920 and 1937, the Legislative Council was a unicameral legislature for the Madras Presidency.
+The Government of India Act 1935 abolished diarchy and created a bicameral legislature in Madras province.
+The Legislature consisted of the Governor and two legislative bodies: a Legislative Assembly and a Legislative Council.
 The Assembly was the lower house and consisted of 215 members, who were further classified into general members and reserved members representing special communities and interests:

 The presiding officer of the Assembly was called the Speaker of the Assembly.

-The Assembly in Madras Presidency
+Madras Presidency

-The first legislative assembly election for the Presidency was held in February 1937.
+The first legislative assembly election in the presidency was held in February 1937.
 The Indian National Congress obtained a majority by winning 159 of 215 seats.
 C. Rajagopalachari became the first elected chief minister of the Presidency under the provincial autonomy system guaranteed by the Government of India Act 1935.
 The first assembly was constituted in July 1937.
 Bulusu Sambamurti and A. Rukmani Lakshmipathi were elected as the Speaker and Deputy Speaker respectively.

 The first assembly lasted its term until February 1943, but the Congress cabinet resigned in October 1939, protesting India's participation in World War II.
-During 1939–46, Madras was under the direct rule of the Governor and no elections were held in 1943 when the assembly's term expired.
+From 1939 to 1946, Madras was under the direct rule of the governor and no elections were held in 1943 when the assembly's term expired.
 Next elections were held only in 1946, when a political compromise was reached between the Congress and viceroy Lord Wavell.
 The second assembly of the presidency was constituted in April 1946 and J. Shivashanmugam Pillai was elected as the speaker.
 The Congress won an absolute majority in the elections and again formed the Government.
 On 15 August 1947, India became independent and the new Indian Constitution came into effect on 26 January 1950.
-Madras Presidency became Madras State and the existing assembly and the Government were retained till new elections could be held in 1951.
+Madras Presidency became Madras State and the existing assembly and government were retained till new elections could be held in 1951.